 Martin Bashir blamed ‘professional jealousy’ for Panorama document forgery story

-Bashir was found to be in ‘serious breach’ after revelations came to light about how he secured the interview with Diana, Princess of Wales.
+The email was disclosed after the BBC was ordered by a judge in December to hand over around 3,000 files relating to the affair.

-Martin Bashir told colleagues “professional jealousy” and his background were to blame for allegations that he secured an interview with Diana, Princess of Wales through deceit.
+Martin Bashir suggested allegations he secured an interview with Diana, Princess of Wales through deceit were due to him being “non-white” and would not have been made had he been a Dimbleby, new documents show.

-The email, written just months before documentaries into the Panorama interview exposed the scandal, was disclosed after the BBC was ordered by a judge in December to hand over around 3,000 emails relating to the affair.
+An email, written by the journalist just months before documentaries into the Panorama interview exposed the scandal, was disclosed after the BBC was ordered by a judge in December to hand over around 3,000 files relating to the affair.

 Journalist Andy Webb had put in a freedom of information (FOI) request more than two years ago for the material.

+In the email, Bashir also claimed securing the interview while being the child of immigrants with “working-class roots” led to “some irritation” among BBC colleagues.

-In an email, dated July 20 2020 and seen by the PA news agency, Bashir told the head of BBC history, Robert Seatter, that forged documents played no role in obtaining the interview and it would have caused less controversy if a “dynastic” journalist such as a Dimbleby had been involved.
+In the email, dated July 20 2020 and seen by the PA news agency, Bashir told the head of BBC history, Robert Seatter forged documents played no role in obtaining the interview.

 He wrote: “I am sorry to hear that this so-called ‘forgery’ story has reared its head again.